NeuralEnsemble/neurotune/doc/some_examples.rst

                 neuron.run(self.sim_time)
             self.go_already = True

-The next thing we want to do is define our custom controller, this is a "canonical controller" because it provides a run method and returns timestamp and value arrays:
+The next thing we will do is define our custom controller.
+The controller in Optimal Neuron is what actually runs the simulation.
+Optimal Neuron provides off-the-shelf controllers for common needs, however this one is customised to make the purpose of the controller more clear.
+This is a "canonical controller" because it takes as an input an array of candidates (candidate solutions - strings of numbers corresponding to the parameter set of a solution proposed by the optimizer) and returns a corresponding array of voltage traces.
+It is also considered canonical because it provides a run method.

 .. code-block:: python

     class BasketCellController():

         """
-        Example of "canonical controler"
+        This is a canonical example of a controller class

+        It provides a run() method, this run method must accept at least two parameters:
+            1. candidates (list of list of numbers)
+            2. The corresponding parameters.
         """

         def run(self,candidates,parameters):
+            """
+            Run simulation for each candidate

+            This run method will loop through each candidate and run the simulation corresponding to it's parameter values.
+It will populate an array called traces with the resulting voltage traces for the simulation and return it.
+            """

             traces = []
             for candidate in candidates:
                 sim_var = dict(zip(parameters,candidate))
                 t,v = self.run_individual(sim_var)